mark-mishyn/new-episode-available/README.md

-# New Episode Available VK Bot
+# VK Bot "New Episode Available"

 Bot for vk.com to notify users when new TV-shows episode is available!